-Fran O’Rourke’s first ‘artistic’ connection with James Joyce, almost fifty years ago, was on a children’s TV programme (hosted by a ventriloquist’s dummy) when he sang a folk song with a line about ‘old mother Flipperflapper’; a variation of the line occurs in Finnegans Wake.
-The first copy of Ulysses which he held in his hand was a first edition—in Zürich, where he developed the habit of daily visits to Fluntern cemetery.
+Fran O’Rourke’s first ‘artistic’ connection with James Joyce, as a teenager in the mid sixties, was on a children’s TV programme (hosted by a ventriloquist’s dummy) when he sang a folk song with a line about ‘old mother Flipperflapper’; a variation of which occurs in Finnegans Wake.
+The first copy of Ulysses which he held in his hand was a first edition—in Zürich, where in August 1970 he developed the habit of daily visits to Joyce’s grave in Fluntern cemetery.

 From James Joyce’s Chamber Music: